nvkantonio/sse_request/README.md

 ## Features

 - Consumes SSE and converts each event into a `Map<String, dynamic>`.
+- Configurable and extensible.
-- Can be configured to autoreconnect or do whatever you want on caught exeption.
+- Can be configured to auto-reconnect or perform any action you want on caught exceptions.
+- Can be configured to parse each event with ease.

 ## Getting started